-The Trojan War was fought over a beautiful woman, but it started with an apple.
-Apples were gifts between lovers in Ancient Greece, symbols of lust and virility.
+The Trojan War was fought over a beautiful woman, but it all started with an apple.
+Apples were gifts between lovers in Ancient Greece as well as symbols of lust and virility.
 Accepting the gift of an apple signified acceptance of a romantic advance.

 There are over 7,500 known cultivars of apples, so choosing the perfect apple is largely a matter of personal preference.
-They differ in sugar content (the sweetest is Fuji), Vitamin C content (the highest is Braeburn) and antioxidant content, the latter largely dependent on the skin color.
-Each apple type shines in a particular usage, and you can select apples for slicing and eating fresh, juicing into spiced cider, holding firm in a pie, or dissolving smoothly into sauce or apple butter.
+They differ in sugar content (the sweetest is Fuji), Vitamin C content (the highest is Braeburn), and antioxidant content (largely dependent on the skin color).
+Each apple type shines in a particular usage.
+Certain apples are best for slicing and eating fresh, juicing into spiced cider, holding firm in a pie, or dissolving smoothly into sauce or apple butter.

-Toggle your mouse over any of the varieties of apples below to learn its name, and click on the picture of each apple we carry to learn more information specific to that variety!
+Toggle your mouse over any of the varieties of apples below to learn the name, and click on the picture of each apple to learn more information specific about that variety!